 For this month's discussion title, please call the library.
 Copies are also available in large print and audio for checkout.
 Adults can call the branch at 724-1070 for more information.

 Your library card provides access to a digital library of eBooks, eAudiobooks, magazines, music albums, videos and databases.
 Learn about all your options for using these resources via computer or mobile device.
 For more information or to register, call the library at 248-0700 or register online.

 Do you love scrapbooking?
 Do you want to get into scrapbooking but don't know where to start?
 Why not start here!
 Brenda Rettig of Scraps Etc will present a two-page layout for attendees to create, as well as teach techniques and tips for beginning and dedicated scrapbookers.
 No need to bring anything; all scrapbook materials are provided.
 For more information or to register, call the library at 528-1744 or register online.
 Ages 12-Adults.

-This month's title will be "1222" by Anne Holt.
+This month's title will be "The Martian Chronicles" by Ray Bradbury.
 Copies of this title are available for checkout at the library.
 Adults can call the library at 734-2619 for more information.

 Interested adults are invited to join the discussion.
-This month's title will be "The Particular Sadness of Lemon Cake" by Aimee Bender.
+This month's title will be "Finding Utopia" by Randy McNutt.
 Copies of the book are available at the library.
 For more information, call the library at 553-0570.